ASafaeirad/cv/README.md

 * Provide superior mentoring to frontend developers.
 * Performed as a technical lead for the frontend team, code reviews, and production releases.
 * Designed and developed the Dropp admin panel and landing page by Angular framework.
-* Designed the fullstacks Mobile and application UI, illustrations.
+* Designed the dropp Mobile and application UI, illustrations.
 </details>

 **[Checkout Dropp Materials](./projects/dropp.md)**